OSU-CS362-F16/362Exercises/templates/hw5/README.md

 implementations, we'll use a tool called Mockito to provide mock objects for this class.
 An example is provided in `hw5/src/test/java/edu/osu/blackjack/MockExample.java`

-Write at least 5 mocking tests in the class of your choice
+Write at least 5 mock tests for `SimpleBlackjack` in the test class of your choice

 ## Part 1) Writing a bug report